koukaku01/LinkQR/README.md

 # LinkQR

 A firefox extension that convert web links into QR codes instantly with a single click.
-Easily copy or download the QR code.
+Easily copy or download the QR code into PNG/SVG.

 ## Features